gpestana/notes/talks/everyone_is_naked/README.md

 decentralized and distributed systems overlap at the edges.
 In this talk, we will be focusing especially on P2P and decentralized systems.

+Another concept we will discuss throughout the talk is metadata.
 Metadata is often referred as a set of data that describes and gives information about other data.
 In the context of this talk, we define metadata as any type of information (e.g. the fact that a connection occurred between two machines) that may be used to infer behaviour of a node in a P2P network.
 Throughout the talk, when mentioning privacy we refer to a metric of how much data and metadata a user leaks when using a system.
 Or from an attacker perspective, how much user personal information - interactions, social graph, interests - can be inferred by adversaries passively intercepting network requests.
 Notice that even if the communications are encrypted between peers, disclosing the fact that a